blauer890/NewBEMS/README.md

 # NewBEMS
-A new BEMS inspired by BEMOSS
+A new BEMS inspired by BEMOSS at https://github.com/bemoss/BEMOSS3.5.git